microsoft/Deep3DFaceReconstruction/readme.md

 |[PRN 18](https://arxiv.org/abs/1803.07835)|-|-|1.86±0.47|
 |Ours|**1.81±0.50**|**1.67±0.50**|**1.40±0.31**|

+(Please refer to our paper for more details about these results)

 ### ● High fidelity textures
 The method produces high fidelity face textures meanwhile preserves identity information of input images.
 Scene illumination is also disentangled to generate a pure albedo.